chhuang-one/sqxclib/doc/SqType.md

 # SqType

 It define how to initialize, finalize, and convert C data type.
+Sqxc use it to convert data between C language and SQL (or JSON...etc).
-SqEntry use it to define data type.
-Sqxc use it to convert data.
+SqEntry and its derived structures use it to define data type.

 Structure Definition: